Too much work

 - Limited quality time for family, extracurricular pursuits, and friends: According to researchers, both student’s responses and survey data show that spending lots of time on homework led to students not cultivating other relevant life skills and developmental needs.

 From the survey, it is clear that most students tussle to get a balance between social time, extracurricular activities, and homework.
 The majority of the students believed that they either obligated or forced to do homework over other developmental skills or talents.
 The research found no correlation between how much the children enjoyed and the time spent doing homework assignments.
 From the analysis, students said that they do mindless or pointless homework to earn and keep better grades.
+If students can afford to pay someone to do my assignment, they should do it to ease the homework burden.
 Therefore, this type of busy assignment tends to discourage studying and instead supports doing homework to obtain better marks.
 According to Pope, their research questions the worth of allocating a considerable quantity of homework in high-performance schools.

 From communities that student attend high-performance schools, the research found out that much homework tend to reduce students time to develop skills in the realm of individual responsibility.
 Indeed, this culture of homework leads to children spending much time alone.
 It translates to limited opportunities for children to participate in community activities and limited quality time to spend with family.